ILO celebrates 100 years of maternity protection

 Maternity Protection was among the first core items of the ILO and has always been a central ILO concern.
 The Convention was adopted by the governments, employers and trade unions of the member States at the initial International Labour Conference in 1919, very rapidly after the creation of the ILO.
 This major achievement was the result of strong advocacy, including during the Women’s Labour Congress in 1919.

-Click below to read the full report from Els Van Winckel, member of the Zonta International United Nations Committee, Geneva.
+Click below to read the full report from Els Van Winckel, main representative of the Zonta International United Nations Committee, Geneva.